 On Nov.
 2, Penn announced plans to build New College House West — a residential building that will cost the University a record-breaking $163 million and will be built where the high rise field is currently located.
 Responding to the news, students have questioned the purpose of a new dorm on campus and have expressed frustration over the loss of the open space.

-While some of the shared memories were lighthearted — “I found $5,” a person wrote, adding an image of a smiling face — others were more sentimental.
+While some of the shared memories were lighthearted — “I found $5,” one person wrote, adding an image of a smiling face — others were more sentimental.

 “I actually had the chance to share my feelings here with a friend," someone wrote.